Our School

 Parents of pupils at the school are asked to collect out-of-date medication or medication no longer in use.

-Parents are sent a Residential Trip Form to be completed and returned to school shortly before their child leaves for an overnight or extended day visit.
+Parents are sent an online Residential Trip Form to be completed before their child leaves for an overnight or extended day visit.
 This form requests up-to-date information about the pupil’s current condition and their overall health.
-It also requests information about medication not normally taken during school hours and asks parents for consent, giving the trained staff permission to administer medication on the trip (Form 2).
+It also requests information about medication not normally taken during school hours and asks parents for consent, giving the trained staff permission to administer medication on the trip.

-All medication should be delivered to the surgery with a copy of the form, in normal circumstances by the parent, in the original packaging as originally dispensed, at least two weeks before the trip.
+All medication should be delivered to the surgery, in normal circumstances by the parent, in the original packaging as originally dispensed, at least two weeks before the trip.
 The school will not accept items of medication in unlabelled containers.

 Medication submitted to the school surgery will be checked and dispensed into clearly named and photograph-identified medicine boxes by the school nurse prior to the trip.